33 Frugal After-School Snacks Every 90s Kid Survived On

 How Many of these Did You Eat?

 Thirty-three snacks, one afternoon at a time, and not a single one required more than five minutes or five dollars.
 That was the whole secret of the decade, really.
-Nobody was trying to make it special, and that’s exactly why it was.
+Nobody was trying to make it special, and that’s exactly why it was, one more line item on the growing pile of 90s things every kid actually did.

 The funny part is how well it all still holds up.
 The toast still works, the PB&J still works, and a sleeve of saltines still costs less than whatever the snack aisle is calling innovation this year.
 The 90s pantry knew things.